pantheon-systems/documentation/source/content/guides/wordpress-configurations/05-wordpress-cache-plugin.md

 You can clear the site cache manually or automatically.

-To clear the cache manually:

-Click the Clear Cache button.

-To clear the cache automatically:
+- To clear the cache manually, click the **Clear Cache** button.

-Refer to the [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache) and follow the instructions.
+- To clear the cache automatically, refer to the [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache) and follow the instructions.

 ## Pantheon Page Cache Plugin Configuration